rsksmart/rif-marketplace-storage/README.md

 npm i @rsksmart/rif-marketplace-storage-pinning
 ```

-## PinningManager contract
+## StorageManager contract

 ### Message
-The `StorageProvider` can emit an arbitrary message in the function calls `setStorageOffer` and `emitMessage`.
+The `Provider` can emit an arbitrary message in the function calls `setOffer` and `emitMessage`.
-The message is is initially intended to allow the `StorageProvider` to communicate his `nodeID`, but may be used for other purposes later.
+The message is is initially intended to allow the `Provider` to communicate his `nodeID`, but may be used for other purposes later.

 The client should be instructed to enforce the following semantics:
 - If `message` starts with `0x01`, then the following bits contain an arbitrary length `nodeID`.